The Carrolls

 She started out singing at clubs in the Woolton area of the city while still at school.
 At the age of 16 her strong vocals won her a singing contest at the Rialto Ballroom and she was offered a job as its resident singer.

-In the mid-1960s, she teamed up with her three brothers to form the Carrolls.
-In the early summer of 1966, the group released its debut single, the stunning Surrender your love, which sounded like an offering from a black American soul singer.
-It was issued in competition with a beat version by Belfast-born Perpetual Langley, who had retitled hers simply Surrender.
+In the mid-1960s, she teamed up with her three brothers to form The Carrolls.
+The group won a recording contract with Polydor and, in the early summer of 1966, released its debut single, the stunning Surrender your love, penned by Motown’s Nickolas Ashford and Valerie Simpson.
 (The song is sometimes confused with Diana Ross’s 1971 similarly titled single Surrender, and there is certainly a likeness.)

-Two further singles were issued in 1968, So gently falls the rain and the rather childish Lemon balloon and a blue sky (the flip of the latter, Make me belong to you, proved the better side).
+Two further 45s were issued that year: Ever since and the rather infantile Lemon balloon and a blue sky (the flip of the latter, Make me belong to you, proved the better side).

 your love